rasonyang/esl-client/README.md

 - ✅ **Massive scalability** - Handle millions of concurrent connections with Virtual Threads
 - ✅ **Simplified architecture** - Straightforward blocking I/O model that's easy to understand
 - ✅ **High performance** - Virtual threads provide excellent throughput with minimal overhead
+- ✅ **Built-in auto-reconnection** - Production-ready reconnection with heartbeat monitoring
 - ✅ **Modern Java** - Takes full advantage of Java 21 features
+- ✅ **100% API compatible** - Drop-in replacement for the original esl-client

 This project is a fork of the original unmaintained project at:
 <https://github.com/esl-client/esl-client>

+**API Compatibility**: This implementation maintains **full API compatibility** with the original esl-client project, allowing for drop-in replacement with zero code changes.

 ## Requirements